-Number: FAC-501-WECC-3
+Number: FAC-501-WECC-4

-Purpose: To ensure the Transmission Owner of a path identified in Attachment B, Path Names Identified for Transmission Maintenance and Inspection, has a Transmission Maintenance and Inspection Plan (TMIP) for those paths, annually updates its TMIP, and adheres to the TMIP.
+Purpose: To ensure the Transmission Owner of a path identified in the Table Revision Process, Attachment A, Major WECC Transfer Paths in the Bulk Electric System (Table), has a Transmission Maintenance and Inspection Plan (TMIP) for those paths, annually updates its TMIP, and adheres to the TMIP.

 Applicability

-4.1 Transmission Owners maintaining paths listed on Attachment B.
+4.1 Transmission Owners maintaining paths listed on the Table.

 5. Facilities

-5.1 Bulk Electric System Facilities, Elements, Transmission Lines, and other equipment as listed on Attachment A Transmission Maintenance and Inspection Plan (TMIP) Content, comprising the named paths on Attachment B, Path Names Identified for Transmission Maintenance and Inspection
+5.1 Bulk Electric System Facilities, Elements, Transmission Lines, and other equipment as listed on Attachment A Transmission Maintenance and Inspection Plan (TMIP) Content, comprising the named paths on the Table.

-6. Effective Date: See Posting 4, Implementation Plan
+6. Effective Date: See Posting 1, Implementation Plan